The Garden. Cinematics of the soil

 This work is a video installation composed of a combination of conversation, interview, and location footage.
 Following research conducted by a local nuclear physicist, the work probes the possible burial of nuclear waste and the presence of man-made radiation, in the south of the West Bank.
 In various ways, Halabi deliberately thwarts, withholds or delays the delivery of information, and the film comes to turn on issues of representation and conveyance.
 By placing red plastic filter sheets in front of the camera lens, different shades of red are generated to make visible the levels of radioactivity.
 The isotope Cesium 137, invisible but deadly, could be seen as a synecdoche for a more ungraspable invisibility – the systemic networks of power and control in the region – and this work as a meditation on how to account for the un-filmable but inexorable.

-The film scholar Marc Siegel will curate a discursive programme to accompany the exhibition: Current ecological, political and artistic practices of resistance will be discussed in talks with artists and activists.
-The four evenings will discuss topics ranging from AIDS and queer desire to ecosexual activism and the possibilities of new utopian spaces.
-Guests include > Heather Davis (27 July), > Bishnupriya Ghosh, Bhaskar Sarkar, Rehana Zaman and Ed Webb-Ingall (12 August) and > Club des Femmes (So Mayer, Selina Robertson) (18 August).
+The film scholar Marc Siegel will discuss current ecological, political and artistic practices of resistance in talks with artists and activists.
+The three evenings include topics ranging from AIDS and queer desire to ecosexual activism and the possibilities of new utopian spaces with the guest > Heather Davis (27 July), > Bishnupriya Ghosh, Bhaskar Sarkar, Rehana Zaman and Ed Webb-Ingall (12 August) and > Club des Femmes (So Mayer, Selina Robertson) (18 August).